-In 1994, President Clinton issued Executive Order (EO) 12898, Federal Actions to Address Environmental Justice in Minority Populations and Low-Income Populations, in response to growing concern that minority and low-income populations bear adverse health and environmental effects disproportionately.
+In 1994 President Clinton issued Executive Order (EO) 12898, Federal Actions to Address Environmental Justice in Minority Populations and Low-Income Populations, in response to growing concern that minority and low-income populations bear adverse health and environmental effects disproportionately.
 EO 12898 requires federal agencies to assess the potential for their actions to have disproportionately high and adverse environmental and health impacts on minority and low-income populations.
-In 1997, EO 13045, Protection of Children from Environmental Health Risks and Safety Risks required a similar analysis for children.
-Federal agencies must identify and assess environmental health risks and safety risks that may disproportionately affect children.
+In 1997 EO 13045, Protection of Children from Environmental Health Risks and Safety Risks, required a similar analysis for children.

-EO 12898 authorized the creation of an Interagency Working Group on Environmental Justice, overseen by the United States Environmental Protection Agency (USEPA), to implement the EO's requirements.
+EO 12898 authorized the creation of an Interagency Working Group on Environmental Justice, overseen by the United States (U.S.) Environmental Protection Agency (USEPA), to implement the EO's requirements.
 The Interagency Working Group and the USEPA developed guidance for terms contained in the EO.
 The USEPA (2009) defines environmental justice as, "The fair treatment and meaningful involvement of all people regardless of race, color, national origin, or income, with respect to the development, implementation, and enforcement of environmental laws, regulations, and policies."